fingreen-ai/greenlang/regulations/unified_metrics/environment/ghg_scope_3_tonnes.md

 - 10 000 Tonnes CO2e.

-The company scope 3 represents a total of 50 000 Tonnes of CO2e for this year.
+The company scope 3 represents a total of 50 000 t CO2eq for this year.